N0vaPixel/mfc_keys_FR/README.md

 # mfc_keys_FR

-An exhaustive search over a dictionary is one of the simplest technics that you can conduct on Mifare Classic chips, and sometimes, the only viable one on embedded readers/tools such as the proxmark3.
+An exhaustive search over a dictionary is one of the simplest technics that you can conduct on Mifare Classic chips, and sometimes, the only viable one on embedded readers/tools such as the proxmark3 (standalone mode).
 Various dictionaries exist online but are generally huge, without the ability to easily filter it, leading to a long exhaustive search runtime.

 **The repository focuses on compiling keys that are commonly used by Mifare Classic devices in France and neighboring countries**